 In this list, I do not include the FODMAP diet.
 The FODMAP diet is a full elimination diet that can be very helpful in symptom reduction in about 75% of the IBS patients.
 This diet requires proper explanation and preferably help from a registered dietitian.
 If you want to read about the basics of the FODMAP diet, click here for my article.

 Are you having difficulties managing your IBS symptoms all by yourself and would you like guidance from a specialized dietitian?
-Schedule an online consultation at Positive Gut’s online dietitian practice Darm diëtist, and I will help you with all your questions!
+Schedule a free symptom assessment and I’ll show you how I can help.

 As you might have noticed at some point in your life.
 Eating a lot of spicy foods can leave you miserable on the toilet the day after.
 Even people without IBS experience this.
 So having IBS, and thus having a bowel that is more sensitive than general, will only worsen this outcome.